-In December 2012, the Compensation Committee adopted an industry peer group to use as another source of data to consider in assessing and determining pay levels for our executive officers.
+The Compensation Committee uses an industry peer group as a source of data for assessing and determining pay levels for our executive officers.
+The peer group is reviewed annually by our independent compensation consultant.
 Developing a relevant peer group is challenging for the Company because there are no retail REITs of comparable size, complexity and breadth.
-Non-retail REITs are not always as directly comparable to us because of the different underlying business fundamentals.
-Therefore, we do not intend to explicitly target pay opportunities or actual pay to a specific positioning against these companies; rather, this peer group is intended to provide the Compensation Committee, stockholders and proxy advisory firms with insight into overall market pay levels, market trends, "best" governance practices, and overall industry performance.
+Non-retail REITs are not always directly comparable to us because of the different underlying business fundamentals.
+Therefore, we do not explicitly set target pay opportunities or actual pay to a specific positioning against these companies; rather, this peer group is intended to provide the Compensation Committee, with insight into overall market pay levels, market trends, "best" governance practices, and overall industry performance.
 We confirmed the use of this peer group by considering the methodology used by Institutional Shareholder Services, or "ISS."